CDRH/orchid/docs/facets.md

 Facets are API fields used to group items with similar metadata in the "Browse" pages, e.g. items with the same value in a `category` field.
 For each language, which fields are used, their order, their text labels, and their options may vary.
-Each facet may also optionally:

-- Function as a search filter
+Each facet may be configured to function as a search filter and to be translated to another language.
-- Have its values from the API translated to another language

 - [Configuration](#configuration)
 - [Translations](#translations)